aptech/docs/docs/CR-dbQueryGetField.rst

 Format
 ----------------
-.. function:: dbQueryGetField(qid, name)
+.. function:: dbQueryGetField(qid, idx_or_name)

     :param qid: query number.
     :type qid: scalar

-    :param idx: index of the field whose value should be returned.
+    :param idx_or_name: index or name of the field whose value should be returned.
-    :type idx: scalar
+    :type idx_or_name: scalar or string

+..
+WARNING:: Using the *name* overload will result in decreased performance.
+Use with caution.

 Remarks
 -------

-The fields are numbered from left to right using the text of the SELECT statement, e.g. in
+The fields are numbered from left to right using the text of the ``SELECT`` statement, e.g. in

 ::